beginning of content

 What is iron deficiency?

 Iron deficiency is when there's not enough iron in your body.
+It is a very common problem that can happen at any age.

 In red blood cells, iron forms part of a protein called haemoglobin.
 Haemoglobin transports oxygen through your blood.
 It carries oxygen from your lungs to all the cells in your body so they can work properly.

 Your body can't make iron, so you need to get it from your diet.
-If you don't eat as much iron as you use each day, you become iron deficiency.
+If you don't eat as much iron as you use each day, you become iron deficient.
 Iron deficiency is the most common nutritional disorder in the world.

 It's important to have the correct amount of iron in your body.
 If you have low iron levels, you can develop anaemia.
 If you have too much iron, it can be toxic.